colugo/docs.jargon.sh/pages/language.md

 > Woah!
 Why did all those Classes turn blue?
 >
 > A class that has Identifiers becomes what Jargon calls an 'Entity'.
-We'll cover them soon in [Colours and Class Types](/pages/language?id=colours-and-class-types), but
+We'll cover them soon in [Colours and Class Types](/pages/language?id=colours-and-class-types)

 ?> Identifiers, and Addressability are really important to Jargon, and successfully using Domains from others.